szdowk/vinsa1060plus-driver-all-in-one/README.md

 * 12 buttons on the tablet itself
 * 10 buttons on top
 * Correct X and Y positioning (two active area modes present:  Android Active Area & Full Tablet Active Area)
-* Pressure sensitivity ( able to read the values, but unable to pass it onto Graphics Software )
+* Pressure sensitivity ( able to read the values, but unable to pass it onto Graphics Software (? at least works with some) )
+* Anyway, it is not true driver.
+It is a console application that should be starteed after X from console or in .xinitrc ( /path_to_driver/driver-vin1060plus.bin & ).
+It can be started foreground (support option --debug ) or with background with &.

 Tablet has 4096 levels in both axes and 2047 levels of pressure ( Product description says 8092, but actual output readings are 2047 max).